 BASQUIAT: BOOM FOR REAL at the Barbican

-Paintings by Basquiat are among the most expensive in the world, to find out what all the fuss is about head over the Barbican Art Gallery but make sure you book tickets first.
+Paintings by Basquiat are among the most expensive in the world, to find out what all the fuss is about head over the Barbican Art Gallery.
 To read a full review click here.

 21 September 2017 – 28 January 2018, Barbican Art Gallery, Silk Street EC2Y 8DS

 OPEN: Sunday – Wednesday 10am – 6pm, Thursday – Saturday 10am – 10pm ADMISSION: Adults £16 concessions available.

 DRAWN FROM COLOUR: DEGAS FROM THE BURRELL at the National Gallery

 Pirouette over to the National Gallery to see the Burrell Collection’s fine set of Degas drawings and paintings side by side with their London cousins.
 Beautiful images and best of all the exhibition is free.
 If you would like to read a full review click here.

 20 September 2017 – 7 May 2018, National Gallery, Trafalgar Square, WC2N 5DN

 OPEN: Daily 10am – 6pm (Fridays until 9pm) ADMISSION: FREE